FM Technical Profile: WDLG

 filed to change city of license to Grove Hill, which is where the

-reported silent since late August 2015.
-In mid-October 2015 it
+was reported silent again in August 2015.
+In mid-October 2015

 English-language Catholic programming, including shows hosted by